Homer man accused of killing bald eagle

-HOMER, La-Louisiana Department of Wildlife and Fisheries enforcement agents arrested a Homer man for allegedly killing a bald eagle and other wildlife crimes in Claiborne Parish.
+HOMER, La. -- Louisiana Department of Wildlife and Fisheries enforcement agents arrested a Homer man for allegedly killing a bald eagle and other wildlife crimes in Claiborne Parish.
 Agents also arrested two other men and cited a juvenile for alleged hunting violations.

-Agents arrested Daniel Smith, 18, for violating the Bald Eagle and Golden Eagle Protection Act, illegally taking a Hawk, taking deer during a closed season, hunting from a moving vehicle, taking deer during illegal hours, discharging a firearm from a public road, intentional concealment of wildlife, hunting turkeys during a closed season, criminal mischief and hunting from a public road.
+Agents arrested Daniel Smith, 18, for violating the Bald Eagle and Golden Eagle Protection Act, illegally taking a hawk, taking deer during a closed season, hunting from a moving vehicle, taking deer during illegal hours, discharging a firearm from a public road, intentional concealment of wildlife, hunting turkeys during a closed season, criminal mischief and hunting from a public road.

 Agents also arrested Jacob E. Lee, 19, of Bernice, Jared I. Lee, 19, of Bernice, and cited a juvenile from Homer, for hunting from a public road, hunting from a moving vehicle, taking deer during illegal hours and discharging a firearm from a public road.
 Jacob Lee and Jared Lee were also cited for taking deer during a closed season.
 The juvenile was also cited for intentional concealment of wildlife.

-Agents received anonymous tips from two different sources in October and November of 2019 that Smith had shot and killed a bald eagle in Claiborne Parish.
+Agents received anonymous tips from two different sources in October and November that Smith had shot and killed a bald eagle in Claiborne Parish.
 Agents contacted Smith and he denied the accusation.

 Through the course of the investigation agents were able to secure a search warrant for Smith’s truck and phone.
 Agents found a bald eagle feather in Smith’s truck on Dec.
 13. On Dec.
-14, Smith admitted to agents that he shot and killed the bald eagle in February of 2017 off of Colquitt Rd. with a .223 rifle.
+14, Smith admitted to agents that he shot and killed the bald eagle in February 2017 off Colquitt Road with a .223-caliber rifle.

 Agents also found photos and videos of Smith participating in several illegal activities including some with Jacob Lee, Jared Lee and the juvenile.
-Agents found evidence that Smith killed a turkey in July of 2019, killed a Hawk in November of 2018, shot out street lights in July of 2019 and harvested three deer at night and dumped them over a bridge in November of 2019.
+Agents found evidence that Smith killed a turkey in July, killed a hawk in November 2018, shot out street lights in July and harvested three deer at night and dumped them over a bridge in November.
 Most of these infraction occurred from his vehicle and on public roads.

 Smith, Jacob Lee and Jared Lee were arrested and booked into the Claiborne Parish Jail.
 The juvenile was released back to his parents.